Cecilia Puga is Principal and Founder of Cecilia Puga Architects based in Santiago de Chile.

 She was a member of the Executive Committee of Fundación de la Familia Larrain Echenique (1999-2004) which is responsible for the Chilean Art Museum for Precolombian Art.

-Cecilia Puga will be a member of the LafargeHolcim Awards jury for region Latin America in 2020.
+Cecilia Puga was a member of the LafargeHolcim Awards jury for region Latin America in 2020.